ofiwg/libfabric/man/fi_getinfo.3.md

 : Address is an Intel proprietary format used with their Performance Scaled Messaging protocol version 2.

+*FI_ADDR_PSMX3*
+: Address is an Intel proprietary format used with their Performance Scaled Messaging protocol version 3.

 *FI_ADDR_STR*
 : Address is a formatted character string.
 The length and content of the string is address and/or provider specific, but in general follows